msergiy87/phone_cisco_6921/README.md

 <maxNumCalls>4</maxNumCalls>
 <busyTrigger>2</busyTrigger>
 ```
- - maxNumCalls — Defines the maximum number of calls allowed per line.
+ - maxNumCalls - defines the maximum number of calls allowed per line.
- - busyTrigger — Defines the number of calls that triggers Call Forward Busy per line on the SIP phone.
+ - busyTrigger - defines the number of calls that triggers Call Forward Busy per line on the SIP phone.

 ##### 4) Configure 2-nd line with auto answer.
 ```